gatlin/oyster/README.md

 ## Usage

+First, install and run Redis.
+This is left as an exercise for the reader.Then, run oyster:

+    ./oyster.pl

+and technically you're done.
+But it's useless without a frontend interface.

 We have a simple PSGI-based web interface.
-We recommend running with plackup, eq
+We recommend running with plackup, eg

     plackup app.psgi -s Twiggy